Published: 30.05.2025

 If you could choose one or two experiences that you like to remember in relation to the DofE, what would they be?

-Definitely on Pepa. 😀 During the first day of the expedition a butterfly joined our journey.
-At first it flew around us, after a while it probably gathered courage and came to get acquainted with us.
-He took turns to sit on the shoulders or head of all our team members and in this way he walked a significant part of the way with us, so we decided to name him as a rightful member of our group (we called him Pepa, we unanimously agreed that this is the right name for a butterfly) and we declared him our mascot.
+Definitely on Pepa. 😀During the first day of the expedition, a butterfly joined our journey.
+At first he flew around us, after a while I think he gathered his courage and came to get to know us better.
+He took turns sitting on the shoulders or heads of each of our team members, and in this way he walked a substantial distance with us.
+So we decided to name him as a rightful member of our group (we called him Pepa, we unanimously agreed that this was the right name for a butterfly) and we declared him our mascot.
 When he decided to leave us after some time and flew to the nearest tree, we at least named the team after him.

 Online program fulfillment was no disadvantage